 Wulagi is served by 1 school, including 1 primary.
 The average ICSEA score is 890, which is well below the national average of 1,000.
 Public transport access includes 10 bus stops.

-From an investment perspective, Wulagi offers a gross rental yield of 4.2%, rated as moderate yield.
+Looking at the investment signals, Gross rental yield sits at around 4.2% (moderate yield).
 Property prices are near the state median ($533K/$711K).
 The price-to-income ratio of 4.4x is considered affordable.
 House prices have moved -11.2% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.